holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 Zomes are intended to be units of composition for application developers.
 Thus zome functions MUST be able to make calls to other zome functions, either in the same zome or in other zomes or even DNAs:

-* `call<I>(CallTargetCell, ZomeName, FunctionName, Option<CapSecret>, I) -> ZomeCallResponse where I: Serialize`: Call a zome function in a target DNA and zome, supplying a capability and a payload containing the argument to the receiver.
+* `call<I>(CallTargetCell, ZomeName, FunctionName, Option<CapSecret>, I) -> ZomeCallResponse where I: Serialize`: Call a zome function in a local cell, supplying a capability and a payload containing the argument to the receiver.
 The `CallTargetCell` parameter is defined as:

     ```rust
     enum CallTargetCell {
+        // Call a function in another cell by its unique conductor-local ID,
+        // a tuple of DNA hash and agent public key.
         OtherCell(CellId),
+        // Call a function in another cell by the role name specified in the app manifest.
         OtherRole(String),
+        // Call a function in the same cell.
         Local,
     }

     struct CellId(DnaHash, AgentPubKey);
+    ```

+#### Clone Management

+The HDK SHOULD implement the ability for cells to modify the running App by adding, enabling, and disabling clones of existing DNA.

+* `create_clone_cell(CreateCloneCellInput) -> ExternResult<ClonedCell>`: Create a clone of an existing DNA installed with the App, specifying new modifiers and optionally a membrane proof.
+The input parameter is defined as:

+    ```rust
+    struct CreateCloneCellInput {
+        // The ID of the cell to clone.
+        pub cell_id: CellId,

+        // Modifiers to set for the new cell.
+        // At least one of the modifiers must be set to obtain a distinct hash for
+        // the clone cell's DNA.
+        pub modifiers: DnaModifiersOpt<YamlProperties>,
+        // Optionally set a proof of membership for the clone cell.
+        pub membrane_proof: Option<MembraneProof>,
+        // Optionally a name for the DNA clone
+        pub name: Option<String>,
+    }

+    struct DnaModifiersOpt<P> {
+        network_seed: Option<String>,
+        properties: Option<P>,
+        origin_time: Option<Timestamp>,
+        // The smallest size of time regions for historical gossip.
+        quantum_time: Option<Duration>,
+    }

+    type MembraneProof = SerializedBytes;
     ```

 #### Scheduling